-Alcoholic Pass Trail: Experience and discover the prehistory, history, and present-day journey of those who have used this trail for food, water, work, and fun on this two-mile hike.
+Alcoholic Pass Trail: Experience and discover the prehistory, history, and present-day journey of those who have used this trail for food, water, work, and fun on this 2-mile hike.
 This is a strenuous hike over steep, rocky terrain.
-Meet at 9 a.m. at the north end of Di Giorgio Road Children welcome but must be able to hike for four hours minimum.
+Meet at 9 a.m. at the north end of Di Giorgio Road for carpooling to the trailhead.
+Children eight and older please.
 Bring water, snacks, hiking boots, sun protection; hiking stick (optional.)
-Cal the vvisitor center at 760-767-4205 for cancellation information.
+Call the visitor center at 760-767-4205 for cancellation information.

-Stonewell Peak Trail: This moderate to hard hike will be five miles and take hikers up the back trail to get to Stonewall Peak.
-This is a little used route that accesses one of Cuyamaca’s most visited areas in the park.
-Please bring plenty of water and snacks plus dress in layers because of our changeable mountain weather.
+Stonewell Peak Trail: This moderate hike will be 3.2 miles through meadows and hills.
+Please bring plenty of water and snacks, wear sturdy shoes, and dress in layers because of our changeable mountain weather.
 The hike begins at 9 a.m.
-Meet at the Paos Ricacho day use area.
-Minimum age is 16.
+Meet at the Stonewall Mine parking area off Highway 79.
+Minimum age is eight.
 No pets please.
 Rain cancels the hike.
 For cancellation information check the Cuyamaca Rancho SP Facebook page.

 South Ponto Beach Sandy Beach and Bluff Overlook Trail: Join California State Parks for the annual “Land and See” First Day Hike.
-Gather at 9 a.m. at the South Ponto Day Use Lot Restrooms for this 1-mile hike.
+Gather at 9:00 a.m. at the South Ponto Day Use Lot Restrooms for this 1-mile hike.
 Hikers will stroll along the shore to learn about the animals that live and feed on our sandy beach.
 Then climb to the top of the bluff overlook to look for dolphins, sea lions and hone your skills for the upcoming whale season.
 This is an easy hike of about a mile.
 Children are welcome.
 Bring comfortable walking shoes, binoculars, and sun protection.
 Pets are not allowed.
-Hike goes on rain or shine.
+Rain or shine.
 Call (760) 579-8914 for information.

 San Luis Obispo County

-Morro Strand South: Life and Times on the Shore: Take a 1-mile stroll along the beach to learn about geology, see life and shore animals.
-This an easy hike for all ages though children must be accompanied by an adult.
-Wear a jacket, and shoes that can get wet and water.
+Morro Strand South: Life and Times on the Shore: Take a 1-mile stroll along the beach to learn about geology, and see life and shore animals.
+This is an easy family-oriented hike for all ages although children must be accompanied by an adult.
+Wear a jacket and shoes that can get wet, and bring water.
 No pets are allowed.
-Meet at the Morro Rock parking lot at 3 p.m.
-Rain will cancel.
-For more information call the Morro Bay Natural History Museum at (805) 772-2694.
+Meet at the Morro Strand Park entrance, Yerba Buena Street exit from Highway 1 at 11 a.m.
+Rain or shine unless pouring.

 San Mateo County